 Myth 1: DevOps + CI/CD Means Pushing Straight to Production

-- The repository should be scanned on a regular, recurring basis by both a static application security testing (SAST) tool *and* a software composition analysis (SCA) tool (SCA checks libraries and functions/methods for versions with known vulnerabilities).
+- The repository should be scanned on a regular, recurring basis by both a static application security testing (SAST) tool and a software composition analysis (SCA) tool (SCA checks libraries and functions/methods for versions with known vulnerabilities).

 - Infrastructure configurations can also be automated and checked using tools like terraform and kitchen-terraform.
 Additionally, images or containers should be pre-hardened with appropriate security tools integrated into the images or the hosting environment (such as sidecars for containers).

 - All of these tools and tests will generate output that must be fed into your issue tracker (e.g., JIRA, Pivotal)

 In closing, we highlight that conflicts like the one described here between DevSecOps initiatives and security or audit can be reasonably addressed, but only if all parties are willing to have open, respectful, and mindful conversations.
 Our Lean Security approach puts a strong emphasis on creating these conditions, which helps elevate the level of professionalism across organizations while improving efficiency, effectiveness, and security.
 We’re pretty excited about applying our insights on improving business management and organizational culture applying lessons learned from Lean, DevOps, TDD, and more.